 John R. Parker

+As U.S. Attorney, Mr. Parker currently serves on the Violent and Organized Crime, Terrorism/National Security, and Border and Immigration Law Enforcement subcommittees of the AGAC.
+He also serves on the AGAC’s Environmental Issues Working Group.
 Mr. Parker has chaired the Executive Committee of the North Texas Anti-Trafficking Task Force since 2012 and has served on the Executive Committee of the Texoma High Intensity Drug Trafficking Area Program (HIDTA) since 2014.

-Mr. Parker received his BA and MBA degrees from the University of Dallas and is a graduate of the Texas Tech University School of Law.
+Prior to his appointment as an Assistant U.S. Attorney, Mr. Parker was in private practice for six years.
+He received his BA and MBA degrees from the University of Dallas and his JD degree from Texas Tech University School of Law.